Pranjal448/Tenant-Aware-In-Network-Address-Caching/README.md

 2. `StaticPartitioning`
 3. `DynamicWeightedEviction`

-For a quick launch check, `timeout 30s` is safe to confirm the batch starts.

 ## Direct simulation example

 If you want to run one policy directly, use the improved CLI options exposed by `sim.cc`: